1. Role of local Personal Promotion Panels (PPPs)

 4.2 The composition of the Promotion Interview Panel should consist of at least three people and will normally be:

-- A member of staff (normally at least one band higher than the level of the candidate) from within the establishment but outside the candidate’s line management chain (except for promotions to band G and above)
+- A member of staff (normally at least one band higher than the level of the candidate) from within the establishment but outside the candidate’s line management chain (except for promotions to band G and above in non-science roles)

 - A member of staff (normally at least one band higher than the level of promotion being sought) from another BBSRC organisation who works in a similar or relevant work area to the candidate